 8. Wear a different skin

-Perspective is a powerful thing and we shape the world around us with our thoughts.
+Perspective is a powerful thing and we shape the world around ourselves with our thoughts.
 We often act selfishly without considering how the other person is feeling, without trying to understand their reasoning behind seemingly pointless actions.

 You can also convene your personal board of directors, the greatest thinkers, writers, poets, philosophers, and warriors of the past.
 You can try to understand your situation from their perspective.
 You can try to imagine how they would’ve reacted to the terrible odds you face at the moment.